tonghohin/bus-tracker-app/README.md

 ## Features

 -   Real-time Data - The real-time Halifax bus data is fetched every 5 seconds from the API.
 -   User Location - Users can see their locations on the map.
 -   Bus Route Search - Users can search a particular bus route and filter out all the unwanted bus routes from the map.

 ### Built With

 -   HTML
 -   CSS
 -   JavaScript
 -   Leaflet.js
 -   GeoJSON
 -   GTFS
-- AWS Lambda
+-   Express

 ## Contact